Steve Bellisari: Professional career

-Bellisari was drafted by the St. Louis Rams in the 2002 NFL Draft and converted to safety.
-After being out of football, in 2005 Bellisari played for the Dayton Warbirds of the NIFL, an indoor football league, and later moved up to the Manchester Wolves in the second half of the 2005 af2 season, leading them into the playoffs with four straight victories to finish out the year.
-Seldom turning the ball over in his stay with the Wolves, Bellisari was driving the Wolves down the field late in the fourth quarter when he threw his last pass as a Wolf, a game-sealing interception to the Florida Firecats.
+Bellisari was drafted 205th overall by the St. Louis Rams in the sixth round of the 2002 NFL draft and converted to safety.
+After being out of football, in 2005, Bellisari played for the Dayton Warbirds of the NIFL, an indoor football league, and later moved up to the Manchester Wolves in the second half of the 2005 af2 season, leading them into the playoffs with four straight victories to finish out the year.
+Rarely turning the ball over in his stay with the Wolves, Bellisari was driving the Wolves down the field late in the fourth quarter when he threw his last pass as a Wolf, a game-sealing interception to the Florida Firecats.
 The final score was Florida 40, Manchester 39.